emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 *   __Dexterity:__ Dexterity (DEX) is defined as mobility, nimbleness, and ability with the body.
 It is added to dexterity checks, such as leaping from one rooftop to another.

 *   __Intelligence:__ Intelligence (INT) is defined as raw aptitude with the mind.
 It is added to intelligence checks, such as searching an ancient tome for useful information.
-For mages, intelligence is also added to a special type of check, called Informal Magic, which is described later (section XX).
+For mages, intelligence is also added to a special type of check, called Informal Magic, which is described later.

 *   __Inner Fire:__ Inner Fire (INF) is defined as fortitude and strength of will.
 It is added to inner fire checks, such as pushing forward through intense weather or resisting the effects of certain spells.